garrandall/popular-music-data/tracks/runaway-love-en-vogue-fmob.md

 Has to stop before it turns me out

-Ooh, I'm not qualified to play love games with you I've been hurt hard lately, I'm not for being used, no more Just a little lovin', it's like a drug and I'm a drug addict I just don't know why I just can't let go
+Oh, I'm not qualified to play love games with you
+I've been hurt hard lately, I'm not for being used, no more Just a little lovin', it's like a drug and I'm a drug addict I just don't know why I just can't let go